Updated April 2026By The DataDriven Team

 SQL Interview Questions for Data Engineers

 SQL is the most-tested skill in data engineering interviews, appearing in nearly seven out of ten interview loops.
-The most tested topics are aggregation, JOINs, and window functions.
-Organized by topic, with example questions and difficulty levels.
+Below: 50+ questions organized by topic, 15 fully worked solutions with code, explanations, common mistakes, and complexity analysis.

 Every question below can be practiced with real SQL execution on DataDriven.
 Write the query, run it against a real database, and see if your output matches.